Howardhuang98/Blog/source/docs/英语/Official 30 - lecture 1.md

 food was reward to a correct response, but if the wrong paddle was pressed, the dolphin had to wait several seconds before it could try again.

-**==the task varied in difficulty according to the pith of the second tune. the closer it came in pith to the first one, the harder it became for the dolphin to correctly identify it as low.==**
+**the task varied in difficulty according to the pith of the second tune. the closer it came in pith to the first one, the harder it became for the dolphin to correctly identify it as low.**

 and research noted that dolphin was quite eager to press the paddle when it was sure of answer.
 But **exhibited** hesitation during difficult tries.